SkyMound/ConvergenceToolbox/README.md

 - Gizmos
     - Hitbox trigger for Checkpoint, Battle, Cutscene and Level Loader.
 - God Mode (Unlock lots of cheats and utilities build by the developpers to debug the game)
+- Abilites logger (display on screen abilites pressed and held)

 ## Upcoming
 - In-game Tips/Tricks
-- Camera control
-- Abilites logger

 # Contributing